marina601/easy-cocktail-recipes/README.md

 ### First Time User:

 1. As a first-time user, I want to understand what this site is about and what to expect.
-2. As a first-time user, I want to see a selection of cocktail recipes available.
+2. As a first-time user, I want to view a selection of cocktail recipes available.
 3. As a first-time user, I want to be able to see the ingredieants and method for each cocktail.
 4. As a first-time user, I want to check out the social media links of the blog.